jvuhoang/DTI5125-Capstone/README.md

 - "What are the outcomes of levodopa therapy?"
 - "My patient has resting tremor and rigidity — what could this indicate?"

-The **PICOS Literature Explorer** in the sidebar lets you search the abstract database directly and filter results by disease or PICOS element (Population, Intervention, Outcome, etc.).
+The **PICOS Literature Explorer** in the sidebar lets you search the abstract database directly and filter results by disease or PICOS element (Population, Intervention, Comparison, Outcome, and Study Design).

-An alternative **HTML frontend** (`index.html`) is also included.
-Open it in any browser to access the chatbot via the embedded Dialogflow Messenger widget, and to explore the biomedical knowledge graph rendered as an interactive D3.js force-directed graph.

 ---